-Successful MUSE projects in past years have engaged students in a meaningful fashion in the scholarly/creative program of faculty members from a wide variety of disciplines across The College of New Jersey.
+Successful MUSE projects in past years have engaged students in the scholarly/creative program of faculty members from a wide variety of disciplines across The College of New Jersey.
 The manner in which these collaborations have taken place has reflected the diversity of scholarly/creative practices in the disciplines.
-For examples, refer to the MUSE section of the faculty-student collaboration web site, which includes summaries of past projects
+For examples, refer to the MUSE section of the faculty-student collaboration web site, which includes summaries of past projects (http://fscollab.pages.tcnj.edu/muse).

-(http://fscollab.pages.tcnj.edu/muse).
 Applications can propose any project that will support the faculty member's scholarly/creative program while also fostering student learning and intellectual independence.
+Each project may enlist up to two students.